IgorSteps/easypark/docs/Task1.2.md

 -   A built-in payment system

--   A way of notifying the admin when the driver’s arrival to/depart from their space
+-   A way of notifying the admin when a driver has arrived at their space or left it

 System name: Swarco